habadjian/cse15l-lab-reports/lab-report-5-week-10.md

 * The implementation I think is correct is the one linked in this lab(Joe's) because the contents of the file are not a link but my own implementation read it as a link.
 The expected output is ```[]```.
 My output was wrong because it read the title as a link when it shouldn't have.

 * The bug here is the code read the indents and the new line as a link when it should not have.
-I can have a check in the code around line twenty that checks for ```/n```(new lines) in the link and if there is one I can not count that as a link.
+I can have a check in the code around line twenty that checks for ```/n```(new lines)and indents in the link and if there is one I can not count that as a link.
+Also if there is no ```nextClosedBracket``` or``` nextOpenBracket``` I can add a statement to not add the link to the list.

 * My markdown parse for reference: